bevyengine/rfcs/rfcs/49-animation-primitives.md

 only used when cloning or dropping an `Arc`.
 The structure of the animation graphs are, for the most part, static.
 Likewise, the trait object use is likely unavoidable so long as we rely on traits as a point of abstraction within the graph.
-An alternative mgiht be to we want to transfer ownership of the curve, and just make multiple copies of a potentially large and immutable animation data buffer, but that comes with a signfigant memory and CPU cache performance cost.
+One alternative would be to transfer ownership of the Sample implementation, and/or just make multiple copies of a potentially large and immutable animation data buffer, but that comes with a signfigant memory and CPU cache performance cost.

 ## Prior art